 Where will I stay?

 You will stay in a large detached “log cabin” style house overlooking the sea.
-There are 3 downstairs double rooms and a large 4 bed upstairs room.
+There are 2 guest rooms with 2 double beds, 1 single & 1 bunkbed.
+Plenty of room for 5 guests.
 The house enjoys fantastic views of the fjord and mountains.
 There is a large open plan living area with wood burner, dining area and kitchen.
 The house is fully equipped for a comfortable stay.

 Can I fish for things other than Cod?